isDynamics/isDynamics.github.io/_posts/2020-10-09-kmcgill_review.md

 ---
-title: "A Review of Validation Methods for the IntracranialResponse of FEHM to Blunt Impacts"
+title: "A Review of Validation Methods for the Intracranial Response of FEHM to Blunt Impacts"
 date: 2020-10-09
 categories:
   - Publication